Jakarta's Residential Neighborhoods

 Bintaro, Lippo Karawaci, Bumi Serpong Damai

 Located in West Java, the above are actually past the western suburbs of Jakarta and located in the province of West Java.
 Years ago it would have been rare to find expats living in these neighborhoods.
 But with the location of the British, German and Japanese International Schools to Bintaro, many expat families are making the choice for proximity to their children's education and an organized living environment despite the lengthy commute for the working spouse.
 Commute time to the Golden Triangle can be 1 to 2 hours.
 Lippo Karawaci is often chosen by expatriates working in factories and industrial estates in Balaraja, Cilegon, and beyond.
 This is a mid-point between the commute to work out west, and the commute into Jakarta for community and recreation activities and shopping.
-Because of commercial development in the area, residents of these suburbs no longer need to fight the traffic to come to Jakarta to shop.
+The commute to the city can be very challenging and the toll tends to be very congested at almost all hours of the day.
+Because of commercial development in the area, including Ikea, residents of these suburbs no longer need to fight the traffic to come to Jakarta to shop.
 Total facilities now exist in the area making the neighborhoods very self contained.

 One caution ...

-Be sure to check the Noise Levels from the Local Mosque before you sign your housing contract!
+Before you sign your housing contract, be sure to check the Noise Levels from the Local Mosque!